carboncredits/x4c/README.md

 This repository houses the `v0.0` Tezos smart contracts for the Cambridge Centre for Carbon Credits.

+Note that this repository includes submodules, and so should be checked out using either `git clone --recursive` or updated with `git submodule update --init --recursive`.

 **Warning: The contracts have only been deployed on testnets at present, and are still being audited/tested.
 Not for live deployment until later in the year.**